Mjz86/C_colon/mcc.md

 // to preform a sort using pure radix sort,
 // it does 16 repetitions of the put elem in stack and pop from it steps.
 // so its `16n+O(n+)` guaranteed, however, `log(#binaries)` is probably not going to be more than 16,
- // who has 65536 dll files!?... and who expects these many files to load fast?!, even the operating system has B trees of its files that give `O(n*logn)` time when accessing n files, thats not really a CPU bound task , it's more file storage speed bound.
+ // who has 65536 dll files!?... and who expects these many files to load fast?!, even the operating system has B trees of its files that give `O(n*logn)` time when accessing n files, thats not really a CPU bound task , it is more file storage speed bound.
 // i believe that practically merge sort may be the only algorithm that is necessary to achieve max speed because of the nature of this operation.
 // however, dllmap files are still the most significant contribution in binary loading.